-Your healthcare provider will ask you questions about your symptoms and recent travel history.
+Your healthcare provider will ask you questions about your symptoms.
 Your healthcare provider will tell you if you need to be tested for the novel coronavirus, COVID-19 and where to go to be tested.

 Current ways to manage COVID-19 include using the same support care (e.g., rest, fluids, fever control) and preventive measures used to treat other coronaviruses such as a cold.